-Direct to Consumer (or D2C or DTC) means brands manufacture and deliver their products directly to the customers.
-There is no middleman involved.
+What is D2C model?
+Direct to Consumer (or D2C) means brands manufacture and deliver their products directly to the customers.
+No middleman is involved.

 The D2C model is gaining popularity in countries like the US, China, Japan and India.
 India is the 4th largest D2C retail market.